daijifeng001/MNC/README.md

 #### 3. End-to-end training of Faster-RCNN for object detection

 Faster-RCNN can be viewed as a 2-stage cascades composed of region proposal network (RPN) and object detection network.
-We first present end-to-end training results on this relatively simple network cascades.

 Run script `experiments/scripts/faster_rcnn_end2end.sh` to train a Faster-RCNN model on VOC 2007 trainval.
 Final mAP^b should be ~69.1% on VOC 2007 test.

 ```Shell
 cd $MNC_ROOT